Danny's Blog

 With row-major of column-major order, the math doesn't change.
 It only affects the way it's represented as a flat list.

-When we say y=Axy=Ax, the operation looks like this:
+When we say y=Axy=Ax, we post-multiply with a column vector.
+The operation looks like this:

 Pros of y=Axy=Ax: